lowkeylabs/cmsc408-course-admin/sp2025/quizzes/s1-preclass-survey.md

 e) Strongly disagree
 f) Don't know, not sure.

-1. I depend on lecture slides and lecture notes for clarifications and answers to my questions.
+1. I depend on lecture SLIDES and lecture notes for clarifications and answers to my questions.
 *a) Strongly agree
 b) Agree
 c) Neutral